2015 Hollywood Casino 400

 The 2015 Hollywood Casino 400 was a NASCAR Sprint Cup Series race held on October 18, 2015, at Kansas Speedway in Kansas City, Kansas.
 Contested over 269 laps – extended from 267 laps with a green-white-checker finish – on the 1.5 mi intermediate speedway, it was the 31st race of the 2015 NASCAR Sprint Cup Series season, fifth race of the Chase and second race of the Contender Round.
 Joey Logano won the race, his fifth of the season.
 Denny Hamlin finished second.
 Jimmie Johnson, Kasey Kahne and Kyle Busch rounded out the top–five.

 Brad Keselowski won the pole for the race and led 28 laps on his way to a ninth–place finish.
 Matt Kenseth led a race high of 153 laps before being spun out by Logano with five laps remaining and finished 14th.
 The race had 21 lead changes among nine different drivers, as well as seven caution flag periods for 39 laps.

 This was the 13th career victory for Logano, fifth of the season, second at Kansas Speedway and fourth at the track for Team Penske.
 Logano left Kansas with a 13–point lead over Hamlin.
 Despite being the winning manufacturer, Ford left Kansas trailing Chevrolet by 47 points in the manufacturer standings.

 The Hollywood Casino 400 was carried by NBC Sports on the broadcast NBC network for the American television audience.
 The radio broadcast for the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Kansas Speedway, the track where the race was held.

 Kansas Speedway is a 1.5 mi tri-oval race track in Kansas City, Kansas.
-It was built in 2001 and it currently hosts two annual NASCAR race weekends.
-The Verizon IndyCar Series also raced at here until 2011.
-The speedway is owned and operated by the International Speedway Corporation.

 Joey Logano entered with a six–point lead over Kevin Harvick.
 Martin Truex Jr. entered third seven points back.
 Denny Hamlin entered fourth eight points back.
 Kurt Busch and Carl Edwards entered tied for fifth nine points back.
 Jeff Gordon entered seventh 11 points back.
 Brad Keselowski entered eighth 13 points back.
 Ryan Newman entered ninth 19 points back.
 Kyle Busch entered 10th 23 points back.
 Dale Earnhardt Jr. entered 11th 32 points back.
 Matt Kenseth entered 12th 45 points back.